Kenya's Dairy Industry: A Comprehensive Overview

 Trade: Export and Import

 Kenya exports approximately $50 million worth of dairy products annually, primarily to neighboring East African countries.
-On the other hand, the country's import of dairy products stands at around $15 million per year, comprising mainly of specialized dairy products not widely available locally.
+The country's import of dairy products stands at around $15 million per year, focusing on specialized dairy products not widely available locally.

 Significant Events and Developments